 This research uses a multi-label approach in labeling review data, with two annotators playing a role in this process.
 Annotator 'A' was responsible for labeling the reviews based on sentiment analysis with two categories, Positive and Negative.
-Once the sentiment labels were set, Annotator 'B' labeled the reviews based on usability testing criteria, which included five main aspects: Learnability, Efficiency, Memorability, Error Rate , and User Satisfaction.
+Once the sentiment labels were set, Annotator 'B' labeled the reviews based on usability testing criteria, which included five main aspects: Learnability, Efficiency, Memorability, Error Rate, and User Satisfaction.
 In addition, Annotator 'B' also checks the sentiment labels that have been assigned by Annotator 'A' to ensure there are no labeling errors.
-The final stage in this labeling process is that Annotator 'B' to ensure consistency and accuracy.
+The final stage in this labeling process is that Annotator 'A' again checks the labels that have been given for Usability Testing Criteria by Annotator 'B' to ensure consistency and accuracy.